 HMRC have announced that businesses who have a duty deferment account and who are in severe financial difficulty as a result of Covid-19 can apply to obtain an extension to the due date for payments which are due on 15 April 2020.
 Read our update here.

 Following some confusion as to the extent of the 3 month VAT payment holiday put in place by the UK Government, HMRC have provided some welcome clarification on the application of the measures.
 You can read our update here.

-Finally, it has been confirmed that any payments due under the VAT Mini One Stop Shop Regime will have to be paid – this is VAT due to the Tax Authorities in other Member States so the UK Government do not have control of these funds.
+Finally, businesses must still make any payments due under the VAT Mini One Stop Shop Regime.
+This is VAT due to the Tax Authorities in other Member States; so the UK Government do not have control of these funds.

 We will continue to monitor the situation and provide further updates as required.

 As a result of Covid-19, we will be moving to remote working for the whole business from Wednesday 18th March.
 This in line with Government advice and as a business that already operates flexible working practices.